The Farmer Who Went Full Commander Mode — Modern Paraphrase | nocap.bible

 (Quick context: gouging out the right eye would make these men useless in battle — you can't aim a weapon with your shield-side eye gone.
 This wasn't just cruelty.
 It was a flex designed to humiliate the entire nation.)

-The elders of Jabesh, desperate for any shot at survival, asked for seven days to send messengers across looking for someone — anyone — who could save them.
+The of Jabesh, desperate for any shot at survival, asked for seven days to send messengers across looking for someone — anyone — who could save them.
 Nahash agreed, probably because he was that confident nobody would come.
 That level of arrogance?
 Sus. 😬

 Saul Gets the News (and the Spirit) ⚡

 Meanwhile, Saul was literally just coming in from the field behind his oxen.
-The newly anointed king of Israel was still doing farm chores.
+The newly anointed king of was still doing farm chores.
 He walked into town, saw everyone crying, and was like:

 "What's going on?
 Why is everyone weeping?"